sirthias/borer/README.md

     - essentially unmaintained
     - no support for case classes w/ more than 22 members
     - no type class derivation for ADTs
-    - _BORER_ parses JSON about 3.4 times as fast
+    - _BORER_ parses JSON from raw bytes about 3.4 times as fast
     - not compatible with [scala.js]
     - no [CBOR] support

 - [µPickle]
   - pull-style, type class-based design
   - PROS